X Trends World News War Updates FATA Voices Russia Ukraine Isreal Hamas Trump 2.0 Hollywood Korea Elon Musk Auto Bollywood

 Following the video’s emergence, there was an immediate backlash online, with hashtags like #RespectQuran, #StopIslamophobia, and #ValentinaGomez trending across X (formerly Twitter), Instagram, and TikTok.

-Several civil rights organisations, including the Council on American-Islamic Relations (CAIR), condemned the act and called for swift legal action against Gomez.
+Several civil rights organizations, including the Council on American-Islamic Relations (CAIR), condemned the act and called for swift legal action against Gomez.
 “This is not just a hate crime against Muslims, it’s an attack on religious freedom and the core values of our Constitution,” said Nihad Awad, CAIR’s Executive Director.

 Legal experts have pointed out that while freedom of speech is protected under the First Amendment, inciting violence or promoting religious hatred can fall under hate crime statutes, especially if such acts provoke unrest or target a specific group.